How the Geolocation API is billed

-While there are no maximum number of requests per day, the following usage limits are still in place for the Address Validation API.
+While there is no maximum number of requests per day, the following usage limit is in place for the Geolocation API:

 Manage your cost of use

-To manage your cost of use of the Google Maps Platform APIs, set daily quota limits on all requests to any billable API.
+To manage your cost of use of the Geolocation API or to meet the demands of your production traffic, set daily quota limits on all requests to any API.
 Daily quotas are reset at midnight Pacific time.

-To view or change quota limits for the Address Validation API:
+To view or change quota limits for the Geolocation API:

 - In the Cloud Console, open the Google Maps Platform Quotas page.

-- Click the APIs drop-down and select the Address Validation API.
+- Click the APIs drop-down and select the Geolocation API.